Professional Profile Courses Taught Teaching Philosophy Pedagogical Design BSc(AI&EdTech) AI Tools List

 Design Student-Centered Learning Activities

-Based on the LILOs, I design activities that encourage active participation and collaborative learning.
-I use real-world scenarios, case studies, and problem-solving tasks to help students apply knowledge in practical contexts.
-For instance, I incorporate role-playing, research projects, and group discussions to foster critical thinking and knowledge construction.
-I use mini-lectures to support lower level learning outcomes in Bloom's Taxonomy (remember and understand), while active and collaborative learning activities are more suitable for higher level learning outcomes (apply, analyze, evaluate, and create).
+Based on the LILOs, I use (minimal) mini-lectures to provide scaffolding support to lower level learning outcomes in Bloom's Taxonomy (remember and understand), while active and collaborative learning activities such as real-world scenarios, case studies, and problem-solving tasks are more suitable for higher level learning outcomes (apply, analyze, evaluate, and create).

 Align Assessments with Learning Outcomes

 All assessments are carefully aligned with the LILOs and CILOs to ensure they accurately measure the intended learning outcomes.
 I use diverse assessment methods such as project reports, group discussions, and simulations to evaluate students' ability to apply knowledge in real-world situations.
-This approach not only assesses knowledge but also emphasizes skill development and innovation.
+This approach not only assesses knowledge (i.e., assessment of learning) but also emphasizes skill development and innovation through the process (i.e., assessment for learning).

 Reflect and Improve